Prince of Wales Island (Alaska): Tourism

 Tourism, including sport fishing, is an important part in Prince of Wales' economy.
 Two factors have led to the increase of tourism on the island.
 Roads built for the logging companies years ago have enabled better access to different parts of the island for hiking and camping.
 The second was the new Inter-Island Ferry Authority.

 Fishing

 Commercial fishing provides the foundation of the economy for numerous towns on the island including Craig, Klawock, Hydaburg, Port Protection and Point Baker.
 During the summer, trollers and seiners both fish for all five species of Pacific salmon.
 Longliners bring up halibut and black cod.
 Dungeness crab and shrimp seasons are open throughout the year.
 During the winter there are dive fisheries for geoducks, sea cucumbers, and sea urchins.

 Government

 Since Prince of Wales Island is almost entirely made up of federal land, the two ranger districts (Craig and Thorne Bay) on the island provide employment for a number of residents.

+The island is home to four federally recognized Alaska Native tribes: